 Towards safe, efficient and sustainable road freight transport – infrastructure and vehicle fleet perspective

-This session is based on recently published ITF-reports which are results from two working groups: Policies to Extend the Life of Road Assets, By mitigating deterioration caused by trucks (PELRA) and High Capacity Transport: Towards Efficient, Safe and Sustainable Road Freight.
+The discussions in this session were based on two recently published ITF Working Group reports: Policies to Extend the Life of Road Assets, By mitigating deterioration caused by trucks (PELRA) and High Capacity Transport: Towards Efficient, Safe and Sustainable Road Freight.

 Associate Dean, University Relations

 Australia and New Zealand School of Government (ANZSOG)

 CLECAT (European Association for Forwarding, Transport, Logistics and Customs Services)